Amazon to split second HQ between New York, Virginia

 RICHMOND, Va.
 (AP) — Amazon will split its second headquarters between Long Island City in New York and Crystal City in northern Virginia, according to a person familiar with the plans.

 The online retailer is expected to make an official announcement later Tuesday.
 The person was not authorized to speak publicly ahead of that announcement and spoke on condition of anonymity.
+Amazon has declined to comment.

-The decision ends an intense competition between North American cities to win Amazon and its promise of 50,000 new jobs.
+The decision would end an intense competition between North American cities to win Amazon and its promise of 50,000 new jobs.
 Some locations tried to stand out with stunts, but Amazon made clear that it really wanted incentives, like tax breaks and grants.
 The company received 238 proposals before narrowing the list to 20 in January.

-Amazon had stipulated that it wanted to be near a metropolitan area with more than a million people; be within 45 minutes of an international airport; have direct access to mass transit; and have room to expand.
-It also wanted to able to attract top technical talent and be able to expand the headquarters to as much as 8 million square feet in the next decade.
+Long Island City and Crystal City would meet Amazon’s other requirements: be near a metropolitan area with more than a million people; be within 45 minutes of an international airport; have direct access to mass transit; and have room to expand.
+Amazon also wants to able to attract top technical talent and be able to expand the headquarters.

 Most Read Business Stories